rocky/python-xasm/HOW-TO-USE.rst

 The module level bytecode line determines what Python opcodes are exceptable and how operands are interpreted.

-Instructions come after the information the other module or function information is given.
+Instructions come after the other module or function information that starts with `#` and is shown above.

 An instruction then is something that is not a comment or code or module field which would start with a #.
 And it is not a line number